LejoFlores/Earth-and-Environmental-Systems-Modeling/SYLLABUS.md

 ---

 ### Course Learning Outcomes
+Below are the Course Learning Outcomes (CLO) that we will achieve in the class.
+Click the triangle to expand each CLO to see supporting module-level learning objectives.
 At the end of this class, you will be able to:

 <details>
 <summary>1.
 Explain key steps and considerations in the choice and use of a numerical model for a scientific/engineering application</summary>